Skip to main content

 info = pipeline.run(airbnb, write_disposition="append")

-It applies hint for incremental loading based on the "last_scraped" field, ideal for tables with additions but no updates.
+It applies a hint for incremental loading based on the "last_scraped" field, ideal for tables with additions but no updates.

 7. To load a selected collection and rename it in the destination: